sezsucu/env/docs/bash.md

 tr '{}' '()' < real.txt
 ```

-* To squueze repetition of a character or character set
+* To squueze repetition of a character or character set from a file
 ```bash
 tr -s [:space:] ' ' < real.txt
 # any repetition of a, b, or c will be compressed into the character 'a'